junxit/us-congress-bills-119/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “The Dalles Watershed Development Act”.
+This Act may be cited as the “Dalles Watershed Development Act”.

 ## § 2.
 Definitions